monsoonmaelstrom/book2/book2.md

 “Want to spar with me?”
 I ask.

-“You seem like you’re in a great mood,” she comments.
+“You seem like you’re in a great mood,” she comments drily.

 “I don’t want to talk about it.”